maayanassraf/PolybotServiceAWS/README.md

 In this project, I'll deploy thr Polybot Service on AWS following best practices for a well-architected infrastructure.
 By using variety of AWS resources, including EC2, VPC, IAM, S3, SQS, DynamoDB, ELB, ASG, CloudWatch, and more.

+As an extension, I have used **Terraform** for building the entire infrastructure in the AWS. this project is currently deployable in 2 regions, and can be extended to more easily in small adjustments.

 ## Flow Of Using The Service

 1. Client sends images to the Telegram bot named **ImageProcessingBot**